-The school keeps records of every child's progress and these are passed on to their next school on transfer.
+The school keeps records of every child's progress and these are passed on to their next teacher or next school on transfer.
 Written reports are provided for parents once a year.
-Parents' evenings provide the opportunity to discuss pupil progress in greater depth.
-Target cards are shared with pupils and parents in the Autumn and Spring terms.
-All parents receive a more detailed end of year report in July each year.
+Parents' evenings provide the opportunity to discuss these in greater depth.
+Target cards are shared with pupils and parents on a termly basis.

-All children meet with their teacher 1:1 each term to set targets for their learning.
-These are important if your child is to fulfil their potential in Year 6.
-It is hoped that parents will share in this process and work in partnership with school to support their child.
-At various times in the year, some children who are in need of extra help, will be offered the opportunity to attend after school Booster Clubs and 1:1 sessions, where specific teaching will focus on the children's targets.
+All children are set targets for their learning.
+These are important if your child is to fulfil their potential.
+It is hoped that parents will share in this process and work in partnership with school.

+At various times in the year, some children in need of extra help will be offered the opportunity to attend after school Booster Clubs, where specific teaching will focus on the targets set for the pupils.